qcjx96/qcjx96.github.io/_posts/2025-04-06-Liberation-Day.md

 ## Guess 2/3

-To illustrate, take the famouse game theory problem where lemmings try to ["guess two-thirds of the average"](https://en.wikipedia.org/wiki/Guess_2/3_of_the_average).
+To illustrate, take the famouse game theory problem where lemmings try to [guess two-thirds of the average](https://en.wikipedia.org/wiki/Guess_2/3_of_the_average).
 Here's a [video](https://youtu.be/qQ3kFydI_xQ?si=g3JYD4cjU2KsYEAQ&t=2128) of lemmings at Yale playing this game.

 The Nash equilibrium to this game is, surprisingly, that all lemmings choose zero.